apollographql/apollo-client/react-docs/source/mutations.md

 Most of the time it is not necessary to tell Apollo which parts of the cache to update.
 It can automatically figure out which objects have changed if you use [dataIdFromObject](cache-updates.html#dataIdFromObject).
 However, there are cases like inserting or deleting items from a list, which cannot be done that way.
 In those cases, you have a few options:

 1. use [`refetchQueries`](cache-updates.html#refetchQueries) to completely refetch parts of your cache after the mutation has completed.
-2. use [`updateQueries`](cache-updates.html#updateQueries) to speficy how the mutation result affects results of previous queries in the cache.
+2. use [`updateQueries`](cache-updates.html#updateQueries) to specify how the mutation result affects results of previous queries in the cache.